Vaginal Pain: 8 Common Causes & What to Do

-If you are experiencing pain or burning with urination, skin redness in the area, swelling, wounds, lumps, or bleeding, it’s important to see your doctor for assessment and treatment as indicated.
+If you are experiencing vaginal burning or pain with urination, skin redness in the area, swelling, wounds, lumps, or bleeding, it’s important to see your doctor for assessment and treatment as indicated.

 1. Tight clothes